 Deciding which are the top 10 temples in Japan, a country which has many thousand temples and shrines covering its landscape, is no small task.
-Yet, visiting one can be a profound experience.
+Yet, to visit a temple or shrine in Japan can be a profound experience.
 Walking through the immaculate gardens of a Japanese temple, or passing through its threshold where pilgrims and worshipers gather, or leaving offerings just like the Japanese do, can give you an insight into the culture, traditions, and history of Japan which you won’t find anywhere else.
 No Japan vacation is complete without a visit to one of these top 10 temples in Japan.

 To experience a religious site is to experience the real cultural center of Japan.

 Religion has always been a major influence on the culture of Japan.
 Elements of the two most popular religions in the country, Shintoism, the indigenous religion of the country, and Buddhism, have had an impact on everything from art in Japan (you’ll notice countless pieces of religious artwork on your travels around the many shrines and temples of Japan) to Japanese politics.
 Indeed, during the heyday of the Japanese Empire, people believed that the emperor at the time was divine, himself a living god.
 This is an idea that is deeply connected to Shintoism.